 Now, a mammoth federal election campaign has resulted in political stalemate in Australia, and the result will not be known until Tuesday at the earliest.

+Clearly, the repercussions of a hung parliament are not as wide-ranging as "Brexit" and we are unlikely to see Canberra's streets flooded with protesters.
 However, when Australian markets open today they will still be faced with a high degree of political uncertainty.
 Investors do not tend to react favourably to such ambiguity.

 Investors reduce risk under political uncertainty

 Investors tend to respond in one of two ways.
 The most-common situation is for the political uncertainty to manifest in higher levels of market volatility and a flight to quality as investors try to reduce their exposure to risk.

 This was what we witnessed post-Brexit: Australian stockmarkets and the dollar fell by more than 3 per cent, while "safe" government bond yields hit an all-time low.